SOLIDWEDGE Wedgelocks from WaveTherm

 The SOLIDWEDGE™ design provides three times the thermal contact area of conventional wedge locks.
 Our superior thermal cross sections provide the lowest possible thermal resistance.

-Higher Clamping Forces
+Higher Clamping Force

 The SOLIDWEDGE™ design generates high clamping force protecting embedded components from shock and vibration.
 Max Force SOLIDWEDGES™ use 30-degree ramps for industry leading clamping force.